j-yogitse/j-yogitse/README.md

-Software Developer • IT Instructor
+ IT Instructor • Aspiring Software Developer

-I enjoy designing and developing software that combines clean user experiences with intelligent systems.
-My work focuses on full-stack development and I have a growing interest in machine learning.
+I enjoy designing and developing software with clean user experiences and intelligent features.
+My work focuses on system development, with a growing interest in machine learning.